In This Article

 Buy crypto on Best Wallet app

 Select your preferred currency and the coin you want to buy.
-You’ll then be matched with a third-party fiat gateway.
+You’ll then find your match with a third-party fiat gateway.
 Follow the on-screen instructions to complete the transaction.
 The coins will then be added to your wallet automatically.

 Step 5: Send Crypto